We encourage you to review our FAQ'S before you call Virginia Safari Park. Many of your questions may be answered below.

-Does the animal feed contain peanuts?
+Q: Does the animal feed contain peanuts?

-No, the animal feed does not contain peanuts but is manufactured in an agricultural facility that may process peanuts or peanut shells.
+A: No, the animal feed does not contain peanuts but is manufactured in an agricultural facility that may process peanuts or peanut shells.

-Is smoking permitted?
+Q: Is smoking permitted?

+A: No, the animal feed does not contain peanuts but is manufactured in an agricultural facility that may process peanuts or peanut shells.
 Smoking is not permitted anywhere on park grounds, including inside vehicles in the parking lot or Safari Drive-Thru.
 There is one designated smoking area located at the entrance to the Village Walk-Thru.

 Notice: All persons entering Virginia Safari Park do so at their own risk.
 We will not be responsible for injuries to any individual or damage to any vehicle.